16fabre/projet-java-1A/README.md

 # projet-java-1A

-Java project made during my undergraduate.
+This is a Java project made during my undergraduate.
 Brainstorming software.